mrj-blog/mrj-blog.github.io/_posts/projects/2021-03-01-cisco-ccna.markdown

 ![Screenshot](http://www.itisandria.edu.it/images/immagini/ccna.png)

-Now, this year I will start the course for [Cisco CCNA](https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/associate/ccna.html) and the exam preparation.
+This year I will start the course for [Cisco CCNA](https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/associate/ccna.html) and the exam preparation.
 The networking can be an important thing for a Software Developer about Server and Services.
-It can be a good help.
+It can be helpful.

 ---